shariqahn/HackingRewardFns/README.md

 ## Replicating the Experiments

 ### Dependencies
 All experiments were conducted using OpenAI's gym library.
-In addition, he continuous state and action experiement builds off of the pybullet implementation of HalfCheetah and spinning up implementation of DDPG.
+In addition, the continuous state and action experiment builds off of the PyBullet Gymperium implementation of HalfCheetah and OpenAI Spinning Up implementation of DDPG.
 Both libraries must be installed in order to run this experiment.

-### Grid World Experiment

-### Slider Experiment

-### HalfCheetah Experiment
+### Running Experiments
+Each of the three experiments has a corresponding test file (test_grid.py, test_slider.py, test_cheetah.py).
+These can be run to generate and store results from the experiments.
+This data can then be plotted using plot.py (note that you will have to comment/uncomment different plot code depending on the experiment and what plots you are hoping to create).

 ## Introduction
 This meta-reinforcement learning project aims to improve the process of providing an agent a concrete problem specification and allowing the agent to learn the best policy for behaving in a given environment.
 An investigation is performed on how giving an agent access to the reward function for a Markov Decision Process will affect its ability to find an optimal policy in its environment.
 It builds on works such as “Model-Agnostic Meta-Learning for Fast Adaptation of Deep Networks” [1] and “Transfer in Variable-Reward Hierarchical Reinforcement Learning” [2].
 A variety of environments is used, ranging from one with discrete states and actions to one with continuous states and actions.